 We will also soon be launching an individual membership scheme, which will allow parent carers to keep up to date with our work.

 We host an online library of resources that you can access freely but unfortunately we are unable to provide advice or support directly to families.
 However there are a number of organisations who provide information, advice and support both locally and nationally through dedicated helplines.
-You can find a full list or organisations and support groups in our help section.
+You can find a full list or organisations and support groups here.

 We believe that inclusion is a journey with a clear direction and purpose: equality of opportunity for all children and young people.
 This means that all disabled children, young people and their families feel welcome and their views and opinions respected.
 That they have equal access to play, learning, leisure and all aspects of life.
 That they actively involved in decisions that affect them and that they are able to access the skills, knowledge and expertise that will help them lead empowering lives.